Schools, districts and governments use a whole range of different measures to keep students safe in schools.

 A study suggests that a crime happens in a school, on or around a school campus every six seconds when school is in session.
 That amounts to 16,000 school crimes per day on school campuses around the country.

-This number translates to 29 incidents for every 1,000 students enrolled in a school for the school year 2017-2018.
 The school crime statistics say that these incidents include physical attacks with weapons or without weapons, threat of physical attack with or without a weapon, robberies with or without a weapon, distribution or possession of illegal drugs, sexual assault, rape, and vandalism.

 Frightening numbers like these should certainly be an alarm for everyone making decisions and laws regarding schools, including students, parents, teachers, school administrations, districts, and the government.